malvika02/Python-DSA/README.md

-PYTHON

-1. Python is a general purpose,high level and interpreted programming language.
-2. It is an interactive programming language.
-3. Simple syntax
+Python
-4. Python was developed by Guido Van Rossum in 1991 at The National Research Institute for Mathematics and Computer Science in the Netherlands.
+A general purpose,high level and interpreted programming language, was developed by Guido Van Rossum in 1991 at The National Research Institute for Mathematics and Computer Science in the Netherlands.

 Execution